-In the event there is only one vendor capable of providing a particular good or service, the Chief Executive Officer may approve all sole source purchases without competitive bidding for goods and services valued less than or equal to \$50,000.
+In the event there is only one vendor capable of providing a particular good or service, as described in the definition above in this Policy, the Chief Executive Officer may approve all sole source purchases without competitive bidding for goods or services valued less than or equal to \$50,000.
 Procurement of sole source goods or services over \$50,000 without competitive bidding requires approval by the Council.